microsoft/commercial-marketplace-client-java/CONTRIBUTING.md

 1.- Run this as Administrator on a command prompt:<br> `REG ADD HKLM\SYSTEM\CurrentControlSet\Control\FileSystem /v LongPathsEnabled /t REG_DWORD /d 1`<br>*(might need to type `yes` to override key if it already exists)*<br><br>
 2.- Set up `git` by running:<br> `git config --system core.longpaths true`

+Visual Studio Code:

+If you would prefer to run the project in a container through Visual Studio code, you can follow the walkthrough [here](https://code.visualstudio.com/docs/remote/containers-tutorial) through the ["Install the extension"](https://code.visualstudio.com/docs/remote/containers-tutorial#_install-the-extension) step.

+Then to finish the creation of the Java container:
+1. Click the green "Open a Remote Window" button in the bottom left hand corner of Visual Studio Code.
+1. Select "Add Development Container Configuration Files..."
+1. Select the "Java" container definition.
+1. Select "11-bullseye (default)" as the Java version.
+1. Select "None" for Node.js version.
+1. Select "Install Maven" and select "OK".
+1. Select as many of the additional features to install as desired, and select "OK".
+1. Click the green "Open a Remote Window" button again, and select "Reopen in Container".

+Install extensions:

+1. Lombok Annotations Support for VS Code
+1. Test Runner for Java
+1. Debugger for Java

 ### Building and Testing